 “compiled out” in the release build, which is what end-users

-assertions on.
-Debug builds also compile in debugging features like sanitizers,
+builds also compile in debugging features like sanitizers,

-while release builds instead use optimizations like
+while release builds instead use heavyweight optimizations like

 The complete set of functions, classes, and methods in our browser should now look something like this: